 - November and December: Bullace, hairy bittercress, hops, medlars, pine needles, pine seeds, sweet chestnuts.

-Harvest Nature’s Bounty and Enjoy Free Food Year-Round
+Enjoy Free Food Year-Round

-By embracing foraging, along with other techniques like dumpster diving and apps like Olio, you can significantly reduce your food expenses, while enjoying the freshest ingredients nature has to offer.
 This guide to free food in the UK is your gateway to a more sustainable and self-sufficient lifestyle even when you have no money.
 With each season bringing its own unique harvest, you can fill your pantry with nutritious, by canning and preserving free ingredients.
 At Circuspam.Coffee, we’re here to support you on your journey to living off the land and thriving off the grid.

 Start foraging today and enjoy the freedom and security of a pantry stocked with nature’s gifts!

-Preperation Guides
+Free Food Preperation Guides

 Acorns